ran746/Website-Source-Code/README.md

 # -This is a website from a student.
 # -You can tell me with about bugs.
 # -Don't break my file.
-# -File update every Fridays!
+# -File update every Months!